tyrants666/happyland/wp-content/plugins/modern-events-calendar-lite/readme.txt

 - Added: Norwegian (Bokmål) language
 - Fixed: Some issues in RSS feed of events regarding showing content and excerpt
 - Fixed: Attached image in frontend submission form
-- Fixed: Exporting custom day events to Google Calendar in manual export and automated syncronization
+- Fixed: Exporting custom day events to Google Calendar in manual export and automated synchronization

 = 4.1.0 =
 - Added: Tag and Speaker filter to shortcodes